Aboriginal whaling: International regulation

 In order for a country to carry out a hunt under the aboriginal group clause, the nation must provide the IWC with evidence of "the cultural and subsistence needs of their people."
 In particular, the hunt is not intended for commercial purposes and the caught meat cannot be exported.

 In 2018, the Commission endorsed proposals made by a working group established six-years earlier to consider some long-standing and complex questions, and improve the way that the Commission considered ASW.
-A number of new initiatives were endorsed in order to facilitate a more straight-forward process when catch limits are next considered at the 2024 meeting of the Commission.
+A number of new initiatives were endorsed in order to facilitate a more straightforward process when catch limits are next considered at the 2024 meeting of the Commission.
 The new initiatives include: